Guide to Work, Study, Travel and Living Abroad

 Holding dual passports is often better than having just one if you wish to move abroad.

 There must be a good reason for having two passports.
-The three children of ex Prime Minister Tony Blair and his wife all have Irish passports as well as in addition to their passports from the U.K. This is thanks to Mr. Blair’s Irish grandmother.
+Ex-Prime Minister Tony Blair, his wife, and all four of his children have Irish passports in addition to their passports from the U.K. This is thanks to Mr. Blair's Irish grandmother.

 Americans Eligible for a Second Citizenship